tatsuei/aio-scripts/linux-tips.md

 # General

-This section is meant for all Linux distros!
+This section is meant for all Linux distros and their derivatives!

 ## Configuring GnuPG Keyservers